 Final Medical Expenses

-If you spend any time in the hospital, hospice or long term care before you die, those bills will still need to be paid.
-As, I mentioned above, in come cases you can get them waived, but by default, they will be inherited.
+If you spend any time in the hospital, hospice, or long-term care (and didn’t or weren’t able to invest in long-term care insurance) before you die, those bills will still need to be paid.
+As I mentioned above, in some cases you can get them waived, but by default, they will be inherited.

 How Does Life Insurance For Single Moms Work?